DenissSel/Portfolio/README.md

 2).
 Clasterization_web_pages is my project in clasterization of web-pages

 3).
-In file sales_predict is my project in predicting sales for shops using time seriess
+In file sales_predict is my project in predicting sales for shops using time series